processone/docs.ejabberd.im/content/developer/ejabberd-api/permissions.md

 ### Examples of `who` rules

+This accepts user `admin@server.com` or commands originating from localhost:

 ``` yaml
 - who:
   - user: "admin@server.com"
   - ip: "127.0.0.1/8"
 ```

-This will accept user `admin@server.com` or commands originating from localhost
+This only allows execution of a command if it's invoked by user `admin@server.com` and comes from localhost address.
+If one of those restrictions isn't satisfied, execution will fail:

 ``` yaml
 - who: